JTymosz97/star_wars_characters/README.md

 # Possible future updates
 - **Adding tests** - tests are required for any application, as they are the base for future growth and stability
 - **Table transformations with Multi Processing** - API scraping is done with usage of multi threading but for larger datasets multiprocessing would allow to process scraped data faster
-- **Adding docker compose** - better docker container would allow for applications state to persist
+- **Adding docker compose** - better docker container would allow for application state to persist